IvoNet/scooch/README.md

 `open http://$(docker-machine ip default):3000/`

-When native in a browser:
+When native (linux) in a browser:

 open a browser at [localhost](http://localhost:3000)

-Other commands:
+Other commands when not in docker modus:
 * `browse` will open chrome on a Mac with correct url.
 * `run` will combine `browse` and `npm start`
 * `npm start` will build new model.json and start the server